Pesto Vinaigrette

 Creamy pesto salad dressing

-If you aren’t a fan of oil and vinegar based dressings, turn this pesto salad dressing recipe into a creamy dressing.
+If you’re not a fan of vinaigrettes, turn this into a creamy low-carb pesto dressing.

 To make a creamy pesto salad dressing, whisk in 1 1/2 tablespoons of mayonnaise into the dressing.
-A dollop of plain Greek yogurt or sour cream could work as a substitute to mayo in the mixture.
+A dollop of plain Greek yogurt or sour cream also works as a substitute.

 How to use pesto dressing